bejean/crawl-anywhere/README.md

 * a Web Crawler with a Web administration interface (http://www.crawl-anywhere.com/crawl-anywhere/)
 * a document processing pipeline (http://www.crawl-anywhere.com/simple-pipeline/)
 * a Solr indexer
+* a Solr multilingual analyzer and a Solr tags cloud analyzer
 * a full featured and customizable Web search application (some search engines using Crawl-anywhere : http://www.hurisearch.org/ or http://www.searchamnesty.org/)

 Project home page : http://www.crawl-anywhere.com/